If you’ve had your driver’s license suspended in Texas, you might be required to file an SR-22 to get back behind the wheel.

 How much does an SR-22 cost?

 Once you’ve purchased or renewed an insurance policy, most providers will charge a fee for filing the SR-22 — usually $20 to $50.
-But, it’s not the filing fee that’s most expensive when you’re required to file an SR-22 — you’ll typically see higher premiums than you’re used to.
+It’s not the filing fee that’s most expensive when you’re required to file an SR-22 — you’ll typically see higher premiums than you’re used to.
+Talk to your provider about how much you can expect your rates to increase.

 How do I file an SR-22 in Texas?